purplebugs/fantasticelastic/docs/es1.md

 Elasticsearch can also be hard, and getting started can be tricky.
 I wanted to keep things ultra simple for hobbyists, and who knows, if you want to go further, please do.

 Most of all it  is fun!

-:::tip
+:::note

 This is a hobby project and is in no way officially affiliated with [Elastic](https://elastic.co)